-In today’s workplace, more and more organizations are adding remote workers on their team.
+In today’s workplace, more and more organizations are adding remote workers to their teams.
 It’s highly probable that your work involves working with people spread across the world.
-When working with remote employees working across multiple time-zones you should be very careful while suggesting meeting times.
-When your day is ending, it’s possible that one of your team members has just begun their lunch time.
+When working with remote employees working across multiple time zones you should be very careful while suggesting meeting times.
+When your day is ending, it’s possible that one of your team members has just begun their lunchtime.
 Use meeting scheduling tools which allow automatically detect time zones and allow the team members to view the available meeting slots in their time zone.

 Zoom is a helpful video conferencing tool you can use while scheduling a meeting with people in different locations.
 Connect your meeting scheduling tool SuperSaaS with Zoom to automatically generate a unique meeting room link for every scheduled meeting.
 The remote workers can directly connect with you by clicking on the Zoom link in the reminder email, hence making it an easy way to conduct meetings across the world.